 Other physical scenarios can explain part of the characteristics of this source, but struggle to reproduce all of them coherently.
 For example, HMXBs are another class of sources that exhibit ionized iron lines due to wind-fed accretion.
 HMXBs with X-ray luminosities comparable to those observed during the outburst of the last two years are known \citep{Lutovinov2013,Mandel2025}.
 However, it remains challenging to explain the burst feature with a softening tail that occurred during the \xmm\ observations of 2004.

 CVs also present a thermal spectrum with strong ionized iron lines.
 In particular, the observed X-ray luminosity can be reached by an intermediate polar (IP).
-IPs are magnetic CVs that have non-synchronized orbits.
-The white dwarf's magnetic field strength is $B \sim (0.1-10)\times 10^6 \,\text{G}$; between polars ($B \sim (10-300)\times 10^6 \, \text{G}$), and non-magnetic CVs ($B \lesssim 10^5 \, \text{G}$).
-However, IPs are usually persistent and more luminous \citep[$L_{2-10} \sim \times 10^{33}$ erg s$^{-1}$,][]{Mukai2017,Xu2019}, therefore they cannot explain the observed broad variability of about 3 orders of magnitude and a quiescent luminosity $< 2 \times 10^{31}$ erg s$^{-1}$.
+IPs are magnetic CVs that have unsynchronized orbits.
+The white dwarf's magnetic field strength is $B \sim (0.1-10)\times 10^6 \,\text{G}$; between polars ($B \sim (10-300)\times 10^6 \, \text{G}$), and nonmagnetic CVs ($B \lesssim 10^5 \, \text{G}$).
+However, IPs are usually persistent and more luminous \citep[$L_{2-10} \sim \times 10^{33}$ erg s$^{-1}$;][]{Mukai2017,Xu2019}; therefore, they cannot explain the observed broad variability of about 3 orders of magnitude and a quiescent luminosity of $< 2 \times 10^{31}$ erg s$^{-1}$.
 In principle, a white dwarf can experience such luminosity variations in the case of a nova\footnote{A nova is a thermonuclear runaway of H-rich material on the surface of a white dwarf.} \citep{Mukai2017}.